Moonriderx/Moonriderx/README.md

 ### I'm a passionate programmer willing to learn every day!

-- 🔭 I’m currently working as a Project Manager at @SoftUni.
+- 🔭 I’m currently working as a Business Development Director at @SoftUni Global.
 - 🌱 I’m currently learning how to make 2D/3D Games ( and not only ;) ).
 - 👯 I’m looking to collaborate with other content creators.
 - 🥅 2022 Goals: Contribute more to Open Source projects and upgrade my coding skills!